filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 #### Control wallets

 Control wallets are required to scale your operations in a production environment.
-In production, just using the general worker wallet increases the risk of message congestion, resulting in delayed message delivery on-chain and potential sector faulting, slashing, or lost block rewards.
+In production, only using the general worker wallet increases the risk of message congestion, which can result in delayed message delivery on-chain and potential sector faulting, slashing, or lost block rewards.
 It is recommended that providers create wallets for each subprocess.
 There are five different types of control wallets a storage provider can create:

 - PoSt wallet
 - PreCommit wallet